deepjavalibrary/djl/docs/faq.md

 ##### 2. Which DL engines can I run with DJL?
-While DJL is designed to be engine-agnostic and to run with the any engine, we currently support only the MxNet engine.
-We have plans for supporting TensorFlow and PyTorch engines in the near future.
+While DJL is designed to be engine-agnostic and to run with the any engine, we currently support the following frameworks:
+- Apache MXNet
+- PyTorch (Currently only support inference)
+- TensorFlow (Experimental - inference only)
+- fastText

 ##### 3. Does DJL support inference on GPU?
 Yes.
 DJL does support inference on GPU.
 If GPUs are available, DJL automatically detects the GPU, and runs inference on a single GPU by default.